kuzanatoliy/prettier-config/README.md

 # @kuzanatoliorg/prettier-config

-Shared configuration to use prettier library into scope of @kuzantoliorg projects.
+Shared configuration to use a prettier library into the scope of @kuzantoliorg projects.

 ## Precondition